To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Tractive is a very affordable smart device that snaps easily and securely on most dog collars.
 It uses GPS and LTE technology to keep tabs on your pup (it connects to AT&T, Verizon, and T-Mobile).
 And its live-tracking mode updates every two to three seconds (more often than many other devices) — an excellent feature for finding your escape artist.

-Once you set up a virtual fence in your yard via the app, you’ll get a text alert if your dog leaves his safe zone.
+You set up a virtual fence in your yard via the app and train your pup to stay within your boundaries.
+If your dog leaves his safe zone, the collar goes into “lost-dog mode,” and you’ll get a text alert.
 It also tracks your dog’s active and rest times and calories burned.
 And it works in over 150 countries.
 Tractive is an excellent value considering the accuracy and reliability of this device.
 This makes it one of the most affordable GPS dog trackers on the market.

 Our Personal Experience With Tractive

-He’s an escape artist so wanted a way to be able to locate him should he get loose (in addition to being microchipped and has an ID collar).
-I get alerts as soon as he leaves his “safe zone” on walks around the block, and know when he’s safely returned.
+He’s an escape artist so I wanted a way to be able to locate him should he get loose (in addition to having a microchip and an ID collar).
+I get alerts as soon as he leaves his “safe zone” on walks around the block and know when he’s safely returned.

-This feature comes in handy when I’m not home and know if my husband has taken him out on a walk or not.
+This feature comes in handy when I’m not home; I know if my husband has taken him out on a walk.
 I also like seeing the heat map of where he’s been on walks when he stays with a sitter.

-It’s super slim and lightweight and attaches to his harness.
+The Tractive device is super slim, lightweight and attaches to Georgie’s harness.
 He doesn’t even notice he’s wearing it but other people comment on it asking what it is!

-For the price point, it’s an affordable solution to have a reliable way to keep track of your dog of any size!”
+For the price point, it’s an affordable solution to have a reliable way to keep track of your dog.

 Pros | Cons |